Healthy Dental Practices for Pets

 Dental Health Habits in Pets

 Dental health plays a major role in a pet’s overall well-being.
 Unfortunately, it often goes unnoticed until problems appear.
 Plaque, tartar, and gum disease can cause pain and infection.
 Over time, they may also affect the heart, liver, and kidneys.
-With consistent care, you can prevent most dental issues and improve your pet’s quality of life.
+With consistent dental care, you can prevent most dental issues and improve your pet’s quality of life.

 Why Dental Care Matters for Pets